Encore (Eminem album): Critical reception

 Stephen Thomas Erlewine was more enthusiastic in his review for AllMusic, calling the music "spartan", built on "simple unadorned beats and keyboard loops", and the lyrics "plain-spoken and literal".
 Robert Christgau said Eminem still sounded "funny, catchy and clever, and irreverent past his allotted time", noting that even the bonus tracks "keep on pushing".
 In Rolling Stone, he wrote that Encore was not as "astonishing" as The Marshall Mathers LP, but praised Eminem for maturing his lyrical abilities while retaining his sense of humor.
 Steve Jones from USA Today also spoke positively about the album, calling Eminem's producing and lyrical skills as "top-flight" and noting that the record explores "the many sides of Marshall Mathers".

 The album earned Eminem Grammy Award nominations in three categories at the 48th Annual Grammy Awards: Best Rap Album, Best Rap Performance by a Duo or Group for the song "Encore", and Best Rap Solo Performance for the song "Mockingbird".

+Retrospectively, in a ranking of all 12 of Eminem's studio albums, Billboard magazine's Damien Scott placed Encore ninth, criticizing the songs on the back half of the album as "some of the worst [Eminem]'s ever committed to tape", though he singled out "Like Toy Soldiers" and "Mockingbird" as "some of Em's strongest and most personal songs to date" and wrote that "Encore works as an earnest rumination on the things that really make Eminem tick".
+Stereogum's Christopher R. Weingarten placed Encore last in a 2019 ranking of Eminem's first 10 studio albums, calling it "a rambling disaster", which he partially attributed to Eminem's drug addiction at the time.
+Kemet High of XXL magazine placed Encore seventh in his 2021 ranking of Eminem's first 11 studio albums, believing that it "has aged better with time" despite being "a step back in comparison to the three-album run of The Slim Shady LP, The Marshall Mathers LP and The Eminem Show that preceded it".
+HotNewHipHop's Paul Barnes placed Encore second to last in his 2023 ranking of all of Eminem's studio albums except Infinite, deeming many of the songs "incoherent".